JuicyLung91/cookiwi/README.md

 ### Matomo ###
-Example to delay a matomo instance until the cookie banner allows the tracking.
+Example to delay a matomo instance until the cookie instance allows the tracking.
 For a delay inside matomo it is important to use the following function: `_paq.push(['requireConsent']);`

 ###### Beispiel: